 Palermo 0-1 Roma: Early Borini strike enough to send Luis Enrique's side back into top six of Serie A

-The newly-capped Italy forward struck after only three minutes to claim the win for the Giallorossi and maintain their push for the European places.
+The newly-capped Italy forward struck after only three minutes to claim a narrow win for the Giallorossi and maintain their late-season push for the European places

 By Keeghann Sinanan

-Fabio Borini scored the only goal of the contest inside three minutes to send the capital outfit on its way to all three points, which vaults the team over Inter into sixth place in the Serie A standings.
+Fabio Borini scored the only goal of the contest inside three minutes to send the capital outfit on their way to all three points, which vaults them over Inter into sixth place in the Serie A standings.

 Luis Enrique’s men got off to the perfect start, taking the lead after barely three minutes of play.
 Erik Lamela gained possession at the edge of the box after poor play by Ezequiel Munoz, before slipping in Borini, who finished coolly into the corner.

-Palermo was shell shocked, and was kept under pressure by a spirited Roma outfit that continued to look menacing in the attacking third as the first half progressed.
+Palermo were shell shocked, and were kept under pressure by a spirited Roma outfit that continued to look menacing in the attacking third as the first half progressed.